 - If a large number of drivers are dropping out of a particular city, why would it be?

 To look at the execution interview in a bit more detail, check out our comprehensive guide.
 This guide focuses on Facebook, but it could apply to any company.

-PMs work with a range of different collaborators, such as engineers, designers, data analysts, etc. They need to be able to motivate their team, resolve conflicts, drive alignment, build relationships, and work with others.
+PMs work with a range of different collaborators, such as engineers, designers, data analysts, etc. You’ll need to show that you’re capable of leading yourself and your team, in the face of diverse and unexpected challenges.

-This will be the least structured interview of the three, but no less important than product sense and execution.
-Use concrete examples from your past to demonstrate the qualities that Lyft is looking for, without rambling and taking up too much time.
+This interview will be the least structured of the three, but no less important than product sense and execution.
+Use relevant, concrete, and concise examples from your past to demonstrate the qualities that Lyft is looking for.

 Below, we’ve listed the real leadership questions that past candidates have reported on Glassdoor.
 For more information, take a look at our behavioral interview guide, which is targeted at Facebook but contains a method that is applicable everywhere.

 Example PM interview questions asked at Lyft: Leadership

 - Why Lyft?

 - Tell me about a challenge you faced